Dodgers vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite seven times over their past 10 games and won each of those contests.
+- The Dodgers have played as the favorite in eight of their past 10 games and won each of those contests.

-- In their last 10 games with a total, the Dodgers and their opponents have failed to hit the over six times.
+- In their last 10 games with a total, the Dodgers and their opponents have combined to hit the over three times.

 - The Dodgers have a record of 2-1-0 ATS over their last 10 games.